zhaungsont/mc-llm-fullstack/README.md

 # Mineflayer Web (Commercial)

-A web-based interface for controlling Minecraft bots using Mineflayer.
+A web-based interface for controlling Minecraft bots using Mineflayer, enhanced with LLMs like GPT-4 for autonomous and intelligent bot behavior.

 ## Features